 Option Arguments Description -maxLevel <level></level> By default, all entries in the input file will be dumped to the output file.
-Deeply nested types may result in exces- sive output, however.
-The -maxLevel switch causes AS- N2TXT to skip outputting data after <level> levels have</level>
+Deeply nested types may result in ex- cessive output, however.
+The -maxLevel switch causes ASN2TXT to skip outputting data after <level> levels have been processed.</level> -minLevel <level></level> The -minLevel option causes ASN2TXT to unwrap top- level data types <level> levels deep.</level> -noquotes By default, ASN2TXT will quote all of the fields to en- sure that they are processed as text by spreadsheet pro- grams to avoid converting numeric fields into scientific notation.
+Using this option suppresses this behavior. -outdir <output directory=""></output> Specifies the directory to which ASN2TXT will output the resulting CSV files.

-Option Arguments Description been processed. -minLevel <level></level> The -minLevel option causes ASN2TXT to unwrap top- level data types <level> levels deep.</level> -noquotes By default, ASN2TXT will quote all of the fields to en- sure that they are processed as text by spreadsheet pro- grams to avoid converting numeric fields into scientific notation.
-Using this option suppresses this behavior. -outdir <output directory=""></output> Specifies the directory to which ASN2TXT will output the resulting CSV files. -padfields Do not omit fields that would normally be duplicated in output files.
+Option Arguments Description -padfields Do not omit fields that would normally be duplicated in output files.
 Using this option will output these fields.
 It produces larger files, but is more explicit and may sim- plify ingesting the data. -prefix Specify the output filenames to be prefixed with the in- put message filename. -S <separator></separator> By default, ASN2TXT assumes the record separator will be a comma.
 When this conflicts with output data (e.g., a field may consist of City, State), users may use the -s switch to specify a different separator such as a tab or a pipe.
-Enclosing the separator in quotation marks is nec- essary when using a tab or other whitespace character. -seqsep <separator></separator> ASN2TXT will separate elements in a SEQUENCE OF type using a vertical bar (or pipe) by default.
-This option allows users to adjust the separator in case it conflicts with their expected output data format. -separate-lines ASN2TXT places elements in a SEQUENCE OF type on the same line if they are primitive types; this con- serves space in the output file and makes it easier to process the results with text processing tools.
-This op- tion ensures that all SEQUENCE OF elements regard- less of type will be outputted on separate lines.
+Enclosing the separator in quotation marks is ne- cessary when using a tab or other whitespace character. -seqsep <separator></separator> ASN2TXT will separate elements in a SEQUENCE OF type using a vertical bar (or pipe) by default.
+This op- tion allows users to adjust the separator in case it con- flicts with their expected output data format. -separate-lines ASN2TXT places elements in a SEQUENCE OF type on the same line if they are primitive types; this con- serves space in the output file and makes it easier to pro- cess the results with text processing tools.
+This option ensures that all SEQUENCE OF elements regardless of type will be outputted on separate lines.